agsb/6502.toy/README.md

 3. Other: The initial memory map was to be like an Apple II, $0000-$BFFF 48k RAM, $C000-$CFFF 4k Devices, $D000-$FFFF 12k ROM.

 PS.
 Note the fixed SRAM is named SRAM-0 and hold at 0x8000 to 0xFFFF, with 256 bytes for devices and shadow the 0xE00 to 0xFFF from EEPROM.
 This alllows use the A15 line as selector.

+## Modules

+### Memory banks

+A module for 8 x 32k HM62256 SRAMs, selected by a 74HC138 and some control glue logics.

+1. at boot both SRAM-0 and SRAM-1 onboard must be selected;
+2. at boot the expansion module is not active but could be checked if plugged;
+3. the bank-0 is always active, at 0x8000, selected by A15
+4. a bios call does active the default bank-1, on board and disables expansion;
+6. a bios call does active another 32k memory of bank-2 to bank-9 at 0x0000;

+PS.
+Note that, page zero and page one, changes with banks :) Context switch for Tasks

 ## Links